spacemeshos/POET-OLD/readme.md

         - Ordered list hash - this is used as the x in PoSWHx()
     - Proof: a non-interactive proof for a completed round (Using the Fiat-Shamir heuristic)
     - Signature: service public id signature of the proof
+    - X: X binary date used for Hx() - verifiers need it to verify the proof

 - `SubmitStatement(data)`